Bjoseph23/Solar-System-Phase1-project/README.md

 ```
 git clone https://github.com/Bjoseph23/Solar-System-Phase1-project
 ```
-And Lastlyin the terminal, install relevent files with:
+And Lastly in the terminal, install relevent files with:
 ```
  npm install
 ```